3Dneuro/r2-docs/source/assembly_guide/r2drive_sl/index.rst

 * On the drive body, the square-shaped hole that fits a male header pin was changed into a round shape.

 .. warning::
    Parts are not compatible across designs.
-For example, a machined base cannot be used with a 3D-printed drive body and vice versa.
+For example, a machined base cannot be used with a 3D printed drive body and vice versa.